Your SORN Questions Answered

 You should also bear in mind that due to Continuous Insurance Enforcement (CIE) legislation it’s an offence to be a registered keeper of a vehicle without car insurance unless you’ve notified the DVLA the car is SORN.

-How do I get my car back on the road after SORN?
+How to get my car back on the road after SORN?

 You will also need to make sure the car has a valid MOT and is insured.